nyaruka/goflow/docs/docs.md

 ## word_slice(text, start, end)

 Extracts a substring from `text` spanning from `start` up to but not-including `end`. (first word is 0).
 A negative end value means that all words after the start should be returned.
+There is an optional final parameter `delimiters` which is string of characters used to split the text into words.

 ```objectivec